 My stepson (my bonus son) is 33, so he can remember a time before cell phones and personal computers.
 But he’s also my biggest gamer.
 He spent a lot of time with his grandparents.
 Unfortunately, they indulged him in a lot of gaming options and abundant free time to use them.
 My two grandsons (14 and 12) are equally addicted.
 It makes me sad because they are usually playing games on the computer within seconds of rolling out of bed.

 My middle son is 26, so he grew up in the heart of the PC and cell phone era.
 So he’s pretty techy, but not overly so.
 We had moved away from the grandparents by the time he was old enough for games, so we were a lot more controlled about gaming time while growing up.
 But once he moved into his own apartment and later got married.
 The limits were gone so his game time increased exponentially.

 My youngest is 17.
-He can’t ever remember a time when cell phones and laptops were not a staple in his life.
+He can’t ever remember a time when electronics were not a staple in daily life.
 We have been the strictest of all with his game time.
 There have been several times when he has been without a gaming system at all (the horror!).
 It would break so we just wouldn’t replace it until he earned the money for a few one.
 I’m delighted that of the three, he is the least inclined to play games.
-He does do some PC gaming and he plays his Xbox for a few hours per week, but not necessarily daily.

 Here is my opinion on electronics in general and video games in particular.
 I dislike video games intensely.
-I think they are undoubtedly addictive, and I think we should minimize the time our kids spend playing with them.
+They are undoubtedly addictive, and I think we should minimize the time our kids spend playing with them.